Scopeuk/LinuxForKlipperUsers/readme.md

   Usage example
 - `man ls` this will launch the manual tool pointed at the entry for the ls command

-# Finding your way around
+# Finding your way around the file system
-Assuming you have found your way into a terminal via ssh or the device its self the following commands should help with moving between folders or identifying where you are
+Assuming you have found your way into a terminal via ssh or the device its self the following commands should help with moving between folders or identifying where you are included here are also the comands for moving, copying and renaming files
 ## Magic symbols
 | Symbol | Meaning |
 | ------------ | ------------ |